 Start your tour of Sloss Furnaces in the Visitor Center where you will get your self-guided tour brochure after watching a short, introductory video on the history of Birmingham and Sloss Furnaces.

 When you visit do not climb on any structures and obey all rules for your safety.

-Tips and advice for visiting
+Tips for visiting Sloss Furnaces

 - Wear close toed shoes.
 The factory wasn’t clean — and the ground is not level.
 You’ll be walking on gravel, uneven stairs and in wet areas.
 Wear close toed shoes that offer good traction for your safety.

-More to do in Birmingham
+More to see in Birmingham

 Vulcan Park and Museum: Standing sentry over the city, Vulcan is a proud reminder to all who visit Birmingham how this city came to be.
 Vulcan Park is a great complement to Sloss Furnaces for even greater understanding of the impact of the steel industry on Birmingham.

 Red Mountain Park: Hike the trails at Red Mountain Park where iron ore was once mined to see relics of the mining days.
 At the end of the trail, enjoy amazing views of the city in the distance.